nickrusso42518/narc/README.md

   1. Only `tcp` and `udp` are supported options for `proto`
   2. Only source and destination IP matches are supported
-  3. All keys in the `checks` directionaries must be specified, even if not relevant to a particular test (source check, etc.)
+  3. All keys in the `checks` directionaries must be specified, even if not relevant to a particular test (source port, etc.)
   4. All YAML files must use `.yaml`, not `.yml`, as their file extensions.
 This minimizes Nornir modifications

 ## Testing
-A GNU `Makefile` is used to automate testing, and is a work in process.
+A GNU `Makefile` is used to automate testing with the following targets:
+  * `lint`: Runs YAML and Python linters, as well as a Python formatter
+  * `dry`: Runs a series of dryrun tests to ensure the code works.
+These do not communicate with any ASAs and are handy for regression tests
+  * `clean`: Deletes any Nornir artifacts, such as `.pyc` and `.log` files
+  * `all`: Default target that runs the sequence `clean lint dry`